 Paul L. Choi

 PAUL L. CHOI is a partner in Sidley’s Corporate group, which advises clients on mergers and acquisitions, corporate finance transactions and securities and corporate governance matters.
-He is the global co-head of the firm’s mergers and acquisitions practice.
+He is the global co-leader of the firm’s mergers and acquisitions practice.

 In the mergers and acquisitions area, he focuses on public and private mergers, acquisitions, dispositions, spin-offs and joint ventures.
 His practice also includes counseling clients on takeover defense and proxy contests.
 Mr. Choi has advised on a broad range of mergers and acquisitions transactions, from small private transactions to public multi-billion dollar mergers.
 He has advised on dozens of public company merger deals, including representing First Data Corporation on its $29 billion acquisition by an investor group controlled by KKR.
 He advised West Corporation in its $4.1 billion recapitalization sponsored by Thomas H. Lee Partners, L.P. and Quadrangle Group LLC.
 He assisted eBay Inc. in its $2.0 billion sale of Skype Technologies and represented Discover Financial Services in its $600 million acquisition of The Student Loan Corporation.
 He is currently advising International Game Technology in its pending $6.4 billion sale to GTECH S.p.A.
 He is currently representing Recall Holdings Limited in its pending $2.6 billion sale to Iron Mountain Inc.